MaxHwK/MaxHwK/README.md

 <div align="justify">

-Young passionate about web development, I am constantly looking for new challenges in order to discover new technologies and deepen my knowledge.
+Really passionate about <b>web development</b>, I am constantly looking for new challenges in order to discover new technologies and deepen my knowledge.
 Moreover, I appreciate contacts as well as the fact of having responsibilities, that's why I aspire to evolve towards a position of <b>Web Project Manager</b>.

 </div>